tasmiah26/Processing-Scripts/README.md

 The pipeline is divided into 2 parts:

-1) The first script performs the steps from masking to automatic segmentation
+1) The first script performs the steps from masking the ROI to automatic segmentationv of the coritcal plates
 2) The second script is for surface and volume extraction.
-It should be used after doing any manual corrections needed for masking, reconstruction, and segmentation
+It should be used after performing any manual corrections needed for masking, reconstruction, and segmentation

 **Script 1- auto_segmentation**